telerik/fiddler-everywhere-docs/knowledge-base/setup-fiddler-alongside-outlook.md

 ## Description

-Some third-party applications like **Microsoft Outlook** are not working seamlessly alongside MITM proxies like Fiddler Everywhere.
+Some third-party applications like Microsoft Outlook are not working seamlessly alongside MITM proxies like Fiddler Everywhere.
 How can I handle this issue?

 ## Solution

-In some cases, the third-party implementation restricts the application usage when the traffic goes through the MITM proxy.
-In other cases, the applications are not handling well dynamic change of the system proxy.
-The desktop application **Outlook** is one example of an application that might stop working when Fiddler Everywhere acts as a system proxy.
+In some cases, the proxy usage in third-party applications is restricted when the traffic goes through the MITM proxy.
+In other cases, the applications are not handling well the dynamic change of the system proxy.
+The desktop application Microsofot Outlook is one example of an application that might stop working when Fiddler Everywhere acts as a system proxy.
 To resolve issues with Outlook not working when Fiddler is turned on, follow these steps:

-- Exit the **Microsoft Outlook** application.
+- Close Microsoft Outlook.
 Make sure it is not running in the background.

 - Start Fiddler Everywhere and go to **Settings** > **Connections**.